 Dust reduction measures have been widely adopted and applied in Australia and New Zealand, along with training programs.
-Following initial work to support Heubach dust measurements in China, there have been some advances, including training programs for the larger growers provided by the Bayer local SeedGrowth Center.
-More work is needed in India where the seed treatment market is highly fragmented and to a large extent, small holder driven.
-In this context, a training video focusing on stewardship measures with the ultimate objective to protect operators and the environment is currently being rolled out to bring these messages across broadly and thereby reaching out to as many farmers as possible.
+Following initial work to support Heubach dust measurements in China, there have been some advances, including training programs for the larger growers provided by the local Bayer SeedGrowth Center.
+Continuous reinforcement of correct application method of GAUCHO® is ongoing in India to facilitate adoption by smallholder growers.

-B. Mitigating Risks Associated with Spray Application
+B. Mitigating Potential Risks Associated With Spray Application